Angel30Luna/C-Locks_Test/README.md

   readerwritter.c: This file contains the definition for the locks that will be used by the threads of the process.
 This is achieved by making use of the semaphore library.

   scenarioGenerator: This CPP file can be used to generate a certain amount of arbitrary cases which define what each of the threads will be doing.
-For example, it could generate a line which looks like "rrwrwwrr", then the executable from the readerwritter.c would use this text file and assign 5 reading threads and 3 writing threads.
+For example, it could generate a line which looks like "rrwrwwrr", then the executable from the main.c would use this text file and assign 5 reading threads and 3 writing threads.

   makefile: Defines how to compile and link the object files.
 Use this to easily attain the executable by typing "make" on the terminal.